HarryD05/asteria/src/assets/articles/markdowns/One-PhysTech-HoagsObject.md

 ## A Brief History of Ring Galaxies
 <div class="image-card-right">
     <p>Dating back to 1950, the first ever ring galaxy, Hoag’s Object, was discovered by Art Hoag, baffling astronomers of its existence.
 At that time, the only method to making a ring-like object in space was where a central bright core was surrounded by a luminous halo i.e., a planetary nebula, such as the Ring Nebula in Fig. 4.<br /><br />Over the years, the number of ring galaxies being discovered has multiplied drastically, especially recently, with the current number having increased to approximately 40,000.
-A project called “Galaxy Zoo” [6] recruited thousands of volunteers to identify the morphology of various galaxies [6], from which an AI algorithm, called “Zoobot” was produced.
-It utilised the inputs from these volunteers, and accurately identified galaxy shapes as well as predicting where it may be mistaken.
-This algorithm helped identify these ring galaxies, providing a dataset that can be used to reveal how galaxies evolve.</p>
+A project called “Galaxy Zoo” [6] recruited thousands of volunteers to identify the morphology of various galaxies [6], from which an AI algorithm, called “Zoobot” was produced.</p>
     <div class="image">
         <div class="img"><img alt="Fig 4" src="./../images/issue1/phystech/nebula.jpg"></img></div>
         <em>Fig. 4 A composite image of the Ring Nebula [5]</em>
     </div>
 </div>

+It utilised the inputs from these volunteers, and accurately identified galaxy shapes as well as predicting where it may be mistaken.
+This algorithm helped identify these ring galaxies, providing a dataset that can be used to reveal how galaxies evolve.

 ## Formation of Hoag’s Object